Credit Suisse : investment bank won't shrink more - chairman | MarketScreener

 Like bigger rival UBS, Credit Suisse has cut investment banking to focus on wealth management, reducing the financial impact when markets turn volatile.

 Rohner, who said Credit Suisse's merger advisory business made it the only European bank able to match up against U.S. rivals, also played down speculation that the bank's low share price could make it a takeover target.
-The stock fell more than a third last year and is down nearly 10 percent this year.
+The stock fell more than a third last year, but is up 7.7 percent so far this year.

 "Banks operate in a very regulated environment.
 Hostile takeovers are almost ruled out these days," he said.